mlabs-haskell/cardano-open-oracle-protocol/README.md

-The command takes in the [Authentication Authority wallet](coop-docs/02-plutus-protocol.md#authentication-authority) that authorizes the issuance of a new authentication tokens to an [Authenticator wallet](coop-docs/02-plutus-protocol.md#authenticator), setting the certificate validity to 1 HOUR from 'now', after which this authentication batch, meaning both [Certificates](coop-docs/02-plutus-protocol.md#cert-validator) and
+The command takes in the [Authentication Authority wallet](coop-docs/02-plutus-protocol.md#authentication-authority) that authorizes the issuance of new authentication tokens to an [Authenticator wallet](coop-docs/02-plutus-protocol.md#authenticator), setting the certificate validity to 1 HOUR from 'now', after which this authentication batch, meaning both [Certificates](coop-docs/02-plutus-protocol.md#cert-validator) and